5 Ideas for Finding Affordable Daycare for Your Kids

 1. Check Out Your Local Boys and Girls Club

-My children have been going to the Boys and Girls Club of America for a few years now, and they’ve truly enjoyed the experience.
-Backed by Congressional support and partial funding, the Boys and Girls Club has been around for well over a century, with several thousands chapters across North America.
+Backed by Congressional support and partial funding, the Boys and Girls Club of America has been around for well over a century, with several thousands chapters across North America.

 The tuition at the Boys and Girls Club is a steal: At one point, I only paid $50…for the entire school year.
 The facilities could be upgraded a bit, but my children are safe, have a great time and the staff is friendly.

 The Boys and Girls Club in my area also operates from 2 – 8 p.m during the school year.
 It gives me ample time to commute from work and pick up my kids without dealing with late charges.

 Most cities have a YMCA, and in my area before- and after-school care in my area is less than $90 weekly.
 It’s even cheaper if you’re a YMCA member.

 Visit the official YMCA website, type in your zip code and check out available daycare programs and costs.

 3. Research Licensed and Non-Licensed Daycare Providers in Your State

 Parents are uneasy about releasing their kids to just any John or Jane Doe.
 If your state has regulations for sitters, you can check them out yourself.